Mining PDFs to obtain better text from Decisions

 that it contained two extra statements.
 The manual completion of the QC

 form by the operator to show that the number of successful and rejected

 Those lines are broken up with new lines by the way.
 So the computer reads the line

 in a way that showed that the number of “successful” and rejected, and then wonders “rejected” what?!
 The rest of the story continues about seven lines away.
 None of this makes sense to a human, let alone a computer.

 Previous workarounds were... unimpressive

 Most beginning data science books advise programmers to using regular expressions as a way to clean the text.
-This allowed me to pick what to keep and what to reject in the text.
+This allowed me to choose what to keep and reject in the text.
 I then joined up the lines to form a paragraph.
 This was the subject of Get rid of the muff: pre-processing PDPC Decisions.

 I needed a new approach.

 A breakthrough — focus on the layout rather than the content